LTshepoJr/LTshepoJr/README.md

 ## 🚀 Mid-Term Goals *(3–6 Years)*

-- Contribute to **real client projects**, whether through freelance work or employment in a company.
+- Work on **real client projects** — either through freelance opportunities or as a junior software developer in a professional team.
-- Gain **firsthand experience** building impactful tools—be it web applications, a useful mobile solution, or even a fun indie game.
+- Gain **hands-on experience** building impactful solutions, whether it’s a web app, a practical mobile tool, or a fun indie game.
-- Use this phase to lay the groundwork for my bigger vision.
+- Use this stage to build a solid foundation that supports my long-term vision.

 ---